kirill-d-lappo/kirill-d-lappo/README.md

     *December 2021 – Present*

     * Migration and additional feature developing for CMS-based website
-    * Code adaptation to DXP platoform.
+    * Code adaptation to DXP platform.
     * Code support and refactoring

 * `.Net Developer` at `Silicon Mint`